Codename-METASYS/theory/README.md

 Perhaps natural sciences.
 Should we start with just theoretical physics and see?

+### How will this project be secured to work for years to come?

+Although alternative (commercial) plans for funding exist as an emergency solution, this project would the best go off donations.

+### Will *Codename METASYS* be the actual name of the platform?

+This name is just a working name.
+There has been several suggestions for the actual name of the platform, yet none has been chosen yet.

 ### Why is there *ScienceLog* on the preview image?

 Original idea for a name of the platform from when the preview UI was built back in 2014.